MiT9Y/School42-21-Learning/README.md

 13. **ft_containers (2022-06-29)** - In this project, i implemented a few container types of the C++ standard template library (Vector, Stack, Map, Set).
 I used namespace ft for my containers and utils.
 Map and Set containers i implemented using red-black tree.

+14. **Piscine Python Django (2022-07-20)** - Piscines are an important time in your cursus, during which you will have the occasion to learn a new language, or even a new paradigm!

-14. **Inception (2022-07-20)** - This project aims to broaden your knowledge of system administration by using Docker.
+15. **Inception (2022-07-20)** - This project aims to broaden your knowledge of system administration by using Docker.
 You will virtualize several Docker images, creating them in your new personal virtual machine.